0 hidden charges. 0 forex

 Further, the Finance Act’ 20 abolished the DDT and taxed dividends at the investor level, irrespective of the amount received at applicable income tax slab rates.

-Tax rates on Dividend Income
+Tax Rates On Dividend Income

 Category of Assessee